Lamboyjat/Image_Segmentation_Tensorflow/README.md

 This is aim to show case an understand how semantic image segmentation work using CNN models

 I choose to use U-Net because all neural network are use for a specific purpose on training neural network for the purpose of this task I decide to use the U-Net.
+This is because U-NET is relatively new architecture propose by Ronnebeger et al for semantic image segmentation on bio data.

 Dataset are obtain from: https://www.kaggle.com/c/data-science-bowl-2018/data